Atascosa County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you took a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended.
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended.
+The temporary driving permit issued at the time of arrest is valid until the ALR hearing or until the suspension begins.

 If You Refused Testing

-- Implied Consent Law in Texas: By driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
-Refusal to do so carries significant penalties, as detailed above.
+Under Texas's implied consent law, by driving on Texas roads, you have implicitly agreed to submit to a breath or blood test if lawfully arrested for DUI.
+Refusing to take a chemical test carries a longer suspension period than failing one.

 The ALR/Administrative Hearing